OpenStackOnRaPi/ostackinstall/README.md

 If you do not have a spare machine to set a VPN jump host than you can assign selected OpenStack node (selected Raspberry Pi board) for this role.
 However, make sure you assign a board that will become a pure `compute node` in your OpenStack (do not overload OpenStack `control` or `network` nodes).
 Mind also that you should not shut down the RPi acting as the jump host, otherwise it will become inaccessible, too.
 In such a case, the only option to start the cluster will be to perform a local restart.
 In contrast, using a separate machine to host the VPN connection allows one to safely shut down and restart the entire cluster from a remote location.

 In either case, starting the cluster can be done by accessing the TP-Link switch dashboard and restarting the switch using the `System->Reboot` option.
-Of course, the TP-Link switch should be on if the remote access is to be used.
+Of course, the TP-Link switch must be on for the remote access to work.

 Enjoy remote access to your OpenStack!